top of page

 WORK

-Taal Yatra - meaning journey of rhythm - is an outdoor light and sound installation that transforms a forested landscape into an immersive experience of global percussion and movement.
-Created in collaboration with tabla maestro Shahbaz Hussain and a trio of world-class drummers, the piece invites audiences to wander freely through a shifting environment of rhythm and light.
+Taal Yatra - meaning “journey of rhythm” - is an outdoor light and sound installation that transforms a forested landscape into an immersive environment shaped by percussion and movement.
+Created in collaboration with tabla maestro Shahbaz Hussain and an ensemble of international percussionists, the work invites audiences to move freely through a shifting field of rhythm and light.

-At the heart of Taal Yatra is a powerful live score performed by an ensemble of percussionists from diverse musical traditions.
-Shahbaz Hussain’s South Asian tabla rhythms interlace with the Persian daf and doumbek played by Arian Sadr, and the West African djembe brought to life by Ivorian griot Sidiki Dembele.
-Each performer brings a distinct musical language, culminating in a powerful crescendo - a shared pulse that speaks across cultures.
+At its centre is a live score performed across multiple traditions.
+Shahbaz Hussain’s tabla is joined by the Persian daf and doumbek of Arian Sadr, and the West African djembe played by Sidiki Dembele.
+Each brings a distinct rhythmic language, building into shared sequences where patterns intersect and expand.

 Taal Yatra